frankban/iterate/README.md

     }
 ```
 Depending on the implementation, producing values might lead to errors.
 For this
-reason it is important to always check Err() after iterating.nnnngg
+reason it is important to always check Err() after iterating.

 #### func Next